I was in Beijing on 9 September 1976, the day Mao died, as was Xi Van Fleet. Fifty years ago this September. Yikes!

 I was a language student.
-My crude essays in learner's Chinese were graded not just for grammar and character strokes, but for political content.
+My attempts at essays in my learner's Chinese were graded not just for grammar and character strokes, but for political content.
 There was correct view and a wrong one.
+(It’s from Mao that the term “political correctness” comes).

-Socialism in practice, as in China of the 70s, destroyed the lazy undergraduate chardonnay socialism that I'd shared with all my mates.
+Socialism in practice, as in China of the 70s, destroyed my lazy-hazy undergraduate chardonna-socialism that I shared with my class mates.

 Sadly, though, it's starting again in America.
 Socialism.
 Communism.
 Maoism redux.
 We see it everywhere.

 Talking in the vid above to Adam Carolla, Xi warns of the dangers of resurgent Maoism in America.
-The only difference from China's of the 60s and 70s being that the divisions between "good" and "bad" -- which in China of the Mao era were class-based, rich or poor, Hei Pai or Hong Pai, Black faction or Red faction -- in America are based on race, or gender, or sexual orientation, and sometimes all three.
+The only difference from China's of the 60s and 70s being that the divisions between "good" and "bad" -- which in China of the Mao era were class-based, rich or poor, Hei Pai or Hong Pai, Black faction or Red faction -- in America are based on race, or gender, or sexual orientation, or all three.
 The operatives are the same.
-The SOP is the same.
+The M.O. is the same.
 Define and name the parties, label one "good", the other "bad", and have at it -- divide the country; go to war.
+(Joe Biden was pretty good at this.
+Remember his speech in Philadelphia in October 2024?
+Where he labelled half the country, Republicans, “near Nazis”?).

-With the "good" side, of course, destined to come out on top of the evil "Black faction".
+With the "good" side, of course, pre-ordained to come out on top of the evil "Black faction".
+Or so they believe.

 Meantime, China's Communist Party perseveres, even as China's economy is less socialist and more a kind of crony-capitalism.
 But, The Party stays in power -- 75 years and counting.